 Prior to administration, the product should be inspected visually for particulate matter, discolouration or damage to the container.
 The product should not be used if such defects are observed.

 The product is for single use only.
-Any unused product or waste material should be disposed of in accordance with local requirements.
+Any unused product and waste material should be disposed of immediately after first use in accordance with local requirements.

 7 MEDICINE SCHEDULE

 Prescription Medicine

 8 SPONSOR